Sebastianchr22/GDMC-master/README.md

 Filters are the term used by McEdit to describe Python code to execute in the simulated game environment.
 This project applies a filter to execute settlement generation within the game world (not in real time).

+Simply:

-Simply copy/paste the content of the 'stock-filters' folder into your local folder of the same name within the GDMC folder as cloned from the 'Getting started' guide.
+        copy/paste the content of the 'stock-filters' folder into your local folder of the same name within the GDMC folder

+This folder is cloned in the 'Getting started' guide.

 ## After installing Anaconda